Nationals vs. Phillies Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has put up 77 hits with 26 doubles, two triples, 10 home runs and 27 walks.
-He has driven in 38 runs with four stolen bases.
+- Jeimer Candelario has 78 hits with 26 doubles, two triples, 10 home runs, 27 walks and 38 RBI.
+He's also stolen four bases.

-- Candelario has picked up at least one hit in seven straight games.
-During his last 10 games he is hitting .282 with five doubles, two home runs, three walks and eight RBI.
+- Candelario has picked up a hit in eight games in a row.
+In his last 10 outings he is batting .316 with five doubles, two home runs, three walks and eight RBI.

 Candelario Recent Games